AegisZoom/Forensic-Glass-Models/README.md

 ## Data Modelling

 The final step was to construct classification models using the requisite knowledge earned in the previous step.
-Several k-Nearest Neighbours and Decision Tree models were constructed for comparison using this data.
-The performance of the two final models for each type will be shown below.
+The performance of the two best classification models are shown below.
 Models were trained using 60% of the data available, while the remaining 40% were used for testing.
-The training and testing data samples were stratified by their classification, that way each glass category had a 60:40 split between the training and testing sets to promote fairness in the model performance.
+The training and testing data samples were stratified by their classification, that way each sample category had a 60:40 split between the training and testing sets to promote fairness in the model performance.

 ### k-Nearest Neighbours Classifier